 Learn How to Write a Business Plan

-Creating a well-written business plan is the first step toward achieving your entrepreneurial goals.
+Learning how to write a business plan in a professional manner is the first step toward achieving your entrepreneurial goals.
 With the right business plan format and vocabulary, you stand a better chance of compelling others, including financial institutions, to invest in your enterprise.

-Before you sit down to write your business plan, be sure that you have analyzed the potential markets, including various segments of the population, your products or services will serve.
+Before you sit down to write your business plan, be sure that you have analyzed the potential markets, including various segments of the population that your products or services will serve.
 Prior to actually worrying about how to write a business plan, consider the following:

 - Do you see a viable market for the product you want to sell or the service you hope to offer?